#Support for simple features, a standardised way to encode spatial vector data

 As mentioned above, the data for this chapter is aggregated into LSOAs.
 The size of the LSOAs is small enough to produce detailed results and is also a convenient choice, since it is broadly used in the UK Census and other official data-reporting exercises.

-We can visualise the LSOAs within GLA simply by plotting the geometry column of sf_LSOA, which can be selected with the function st_geometry()
+We can visualise the LSOAs within Greater Manchester simply by plotting the geometry column of st_LSOA, which can be selected with the function st_geometry().
+More sophisticated ways of visualising geographical data are available in R as we will see in forthcoming sections.

 3.3.2 Variables of interest